-NSP Location: Barwon Downs - Open Space
+NSP Location: \\\\\Barwon Downs - Open Space \\\\\\\Date: \\\\4 July 2023\\\\\\

-Date: 4 July 2023

 Council NSPP Criteria Issues to consider Council comments Satisfied?
-Yes/No Consents and rights of access See section 2.3.1 If the potential NSP is located on Council-owned land, can Council use the land as an NSP if required?
-Consider whether or not Council allows the land to be used for potentially inconsistent purposes, such as for farmers' markets, fetes, circuses etc. Colac Otway Shire owned and managed land.
-Can continue to be used as NSP-BPLR.
+Yes/No Consents and rights of access See section 2.3.1 Consider whether or not Council allows the land to be used for potentially inconsistent purposes, such as Can continue to be used as NSP-BPLR.
 Yes If the potential NSP is on private land, or public land under the control of a Crown Land Manager (other than Council), can Council enter into arrangements which allow it to use the land as a potential NSP on reasonably satisfactory terms?
 Also consider whether Council has the right to: access the site and surrounding areas for maintenance; and erect appropriate signage at the NSP.
-Colac Otway Shire owned and managed land.
-Not Applicable.
-Yes Access and egress See section 2.3.2 Do access routes to the potential NSP allow for: the anticipated potential number of people to move to and from the place; and the CFA and other emergency services to attend the place for asset and personnel protection activities?
-Yes No restrictions for CFA appliances or personnel.
-Yes Are access routes easily navigable, bearing in mind they could be affected by smoke?
+Yes Access and egress See section 2.3.2 • the anticipated potential number of people to move to and from the place; and Yes Yes Are access routes easily navigable, bearing in mind they could be affected by smoke?
 Consider the condition of the road surface, proximity to population centres and major roads, capacity of access routes to accommodate large numbers of vehicles, the availability of car parking at the place and any other relevant matters.
 Access/egress easily navigable along Birregurra - Forrest Rd to the north and south.
 Parking readily available at NSP-BPLR and within built township near NSP-BPLR.
 Yes Maintenance of NSP in accordance with CFA assessment See section 2.3.3 Can Council maintain the potential NSP in accordance with the criteria taken into account by the CFA in arriving at its fire rating assessment?
 If the CFA have not provided sufficient information in relation to the criteria it has taken into account in arriving at its fire rating assessment, it may be necessary for Council to seek further information from the CFA.
 Site currently maintained in accordance with CFA criteria by Colac Otway Shire.
 Yes